Shopify/flash-list/documentation/docs/fundamentals/usage.md

 - `blankArea`: maximum of `offsetStart` and `offsetEnd`.
 You might see negative values indicating that items are rendered outside the list's visible area.

 :::warning
-This callback will be triggered even if the blanks are excepted - for example, when the list does not have enough items to fill the screen.
+This callback will be triggered even if the blanks are expected - for example, when the list does not have enough items to fill the screen.
 :::

 :::note